SCVision/PointSurfaces/README.md

 # PointSurfaces
-C++ codes for the surfaces from point clouds
+C++ codes for the surfaces from point clouds.

+Please contact jylin@gdut.edu.cn for any comments and bugs.